-Baja Live Forever
+Baja Live Forever, Rock Live Forever

 How to Grow and Care

-Most of the myriad habitats Dudleyas occupy become dry in summer.
-Therefore, it is important to cut off water to Dudleyas in your garden during summer.
-Plants grown in sandy soils or containers are exceptions; they will accept infrequent summer watering as long as the soil drains well.
+Most of the various habitats Dudleyas occupy become dry in summer.
+Therefore, cutting off water to Dudleyas in your garden during the summer is important.
+Plants grown in sandy soils or containers are exceptions.
+They will accept infrequent summer watering as long as the soil drains well.
 The onset of fall or winter rains reawakens Dudleyas from drought-induced dormancy.
 Their shriveled leaves plump up quickly, growth resumes, and flowering occurs during the next spring or summer.
-Dudleyas are amazingly resilient; if a portion of a colony sloughs off a cliff face or is uprooted by a burrowing animal, it can persist for months until soil contact is reestablished.
+These plants are amazingly resilient.
+If a portion of a colony sloughs off a cliff face or is uprooted by a burrowing animal, it can persist for months until soil contact is re-established.
 Species that naturally grow on ocean bluffs are also salt-spray tolerant.

 Dudleyas have their share of disease and pest problems.
-If you can prevent Argentine Ants from introducing mealybugs or aphids to your Dudleyas, they will be healthier.
-Mealybugs nestle in the deep recesses of the leaves, and their feeding weakens the plants… – See more at: How to Grow and Care for Dudleya.
+However, if you can prevent Argentine Ants from introducing mealybugs or aphids to your Dudleyas, they will be healthier.
+Mealybugs nestle in the deep recesses of the leaves, and their feeding weakens the plants.